How to Choose a Survival Knife: Your Most Important Tool in an Emergency

 - Price: Around $90

 My only criticism of both knives is their factory sheaths.
 While functional, they are aesthetically unappealing and do not attach to a belt in the way I prefer.
-That said, this is a minor issue and easily addressed with aftermarket sheath options.
-In sum, it does not detract from the performance or reliability of the knives themselves.
+Fortunately, this is a minor issue and easily addressed with aftermarket sheath options.
+It does not detract from the performance or reliability of the knives themselves.

-A well-chosen knife, combined with proper training and skills, can significantly improve your ability to solve problems, conserve energy, and maintain control in an emergency.
-Choose thoughtfully, carry it consistently, and practice using it.
+A well-chosen survival knife, combined with proper training and practical skills, can dramatically improve your ability to solve problems, conserve energy, and maintain control in an emergency.

 When it matters most, you’ll be glad you did.